 Can You Apply Polyurethane Over Paint?

-Yes, you can apply water-based polyurethane and oil-based polyurethane over a painted surface.
-To make it look better, add two or three drops of the same paint color to the polyurethane.
-It also prevents surfaces from having a cloudy and uneven finish.
+Yes, you can apply both water-based and oil-based polyurethane over a painted surface.
+For a better and seamless finish, I highly recommend adding two or three drops of the same paint color to the polyurethane.

 What Does Polyurethane Over Paint Do?